 What are the biggest challenges you've faced during your development?

 In terms of career development, I think my challenges have been no different from those most people will face.
 Assuming you genuinely have the required skills to progress to the next step on the ladder, then conquering people’s perception of you is perhaps the most difficult issue.
 Influencers within the company may not know you well or may have picked up the wrong impression about you in certain areas.
 In the past, I have struggled with perceptions of being too young, and not having the right qualifications or the right experience.

 How have you overcome these challenges?

 If the perception people have of you is wrong, in your opinion, then look for a way to change that.
-Get to know the people involved better, find work you can do directly for them or which has a high profile, be aware of your weaknesses and work on improving them, get training in areas which need development.
+Get to know the people involved better, find work you can do directly for them or which has a high profile, be aware of your weaknesses and work on improving them, and get training in areas that need development.
 Ultimately you may be unable to change internal perceptions and then you need to look at how you can move on to that next step with a new employer, but in choosing that new role ensure you think about how it may help you with your following career steps.

-Give one piece of advice for a potential candidate joining your business?
+Give one piece of advice for a potential candidate joining your business.

 Accountancy is a gateway career which, if you want it to, can lead the way to virtually any business role up to Chief Executive.
-When you are choosing a starting position try to get one which gives you opportunities to experience different types of accountancy.
+When you are choosing a starting position try to get one that gives you opportunities to experience different types of accountancy.
 If you can be involved in just a few, whether management accounting, audit, tax, business services, insolvency, financial planning, financial accounting, or one of the many others, then you can start to get a feel for whether you’d like to develop a career as a specialist accountant or a wider business role and lay the foundations to get to that goal.